Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 Do I need AEF before IMP, IR, or ICCB?

 Yes.
-AEF fulfills the anatomy prerequisite for the intensive pathway, including IMP, IR, and ICCB.
+AEF fulfils the anatomy prerequisite for the intensive pathway, including IMP, IR, and ICCB.

 Do I need prior qualifications to join AEF?